Indian court clears Catholic bishop accused of raping nun | DW | 14.01.2022

 On Mulakkal's request, the Vatican relieved the cleric of his duties in 2018

-Peter Kavumpuram, the spokesman of the Jalandhar diocese, said Mulakkal's acquittal proved his innocence.
+Peter Kavumpuram, the spokesman of the Jalandhar diocese where Mulakkal was a bishop, said the acquittal proved the clergyman's innocence.
 He added Mulakkal would not resume his duties.

 The Catholic Church has been battling allegations of sexual abuse around the world.